TalariaSoftware/ncmanager-help/committees/take-minutes.md

 They should say
-when and where the committee met, which committee members were there, and what actions were taken by the committee.
+when and where the committee met, which committee members were there, and what actions the committee took.

 Committee minutes are usually
 the responsibility